Sheikh Faisal Bin Qassim Al Thani Museum: History

 In 1998, Sheikh Faisal bin Qassim Al Thani opened the museum to the public.
 The museum, consisting of three buildings, was built over a historic fort in Al Samriya.
 Sheikh Faisal has stated that his intent was to preserve and promote the cultural heritage of Qatar by housing traditional artifacts and artworks within the museum.

 From 2017 to 2021, Kees Wieringa was the director of the museum, before being followed by Claudio Cravero.

 Collections

-There are 15 halls in the museum which accommodate a total of over 15,000 artifacts.
-All of the artifacts in the museum were collected by Sheikh Faisal over a span of 50 years.
+There are 15 halls in the museum which accommodate a total of over 30,000 artifacts.
+All of the artifacts in the museum were collected by Sheikh Faisal over a span of 50 years and includes pieces from the Jurassic period, as well as items from the 2022 World Cup in Qatar.
 The artifacts are grouped into four main categories: Islamic art, vehicles, coins and currency, and traditional Qatari artifacts.
 Objects of each category are housed in separate rooms with distinct themes.
+Among the museum's permanent displays is a traditional Syrian house from Damascus reconstructed inside the museum.

 Islamic art

 There are eight designated halls displaying Islamic artworks.
 Included in this category is a hall for Islamic textiles, a hall for Islamic manuscripts, a hall for Islamic paintings and a hall showcasing verses of the Qur'an.